Bet-at-home.com: Corporate history

+In the fourth quarter 2022, the Group was granted a virtual slot machine license in Germany.
+The sports betting license in Germany, which expired at the end of 2022, was reissued with a validity period until the end of 2027.

 Corporate structure

-bet-at-home.com AG is based in Düsseldorf and acts as the holding and is responsible for the listing of bet-at-home.com’s shares.
+bet-at-home.com AG, Düsseldorf, as the parent company, is listed on the Regulated Market of the Frankfurt Stock Exchange in the Prime Standard market segment.
 The company holds 100% of bet-at-home.com Entertainment GmbH.
-The company’s Linz office is primarily responsible for the ongoing technology transfer within the company.
-The company’s international licences for online sports betting as well as its online gaming licences for casino and games are held by bet-at-home.com Holding Ltd. based in St. Julian’s, Malta.
+This company, with its registered office in Linz, Austria, provides numerous services in the areas of IT, finance, customer management and law for other Group companies.
+The company’s international licences for online sports betting as well as its online gaming licences for casino and games are held by bet-at-home.com Holding Ltd. based in Mosta, Malta.

 Betclic Everest Group SAS with a stake of 53.9% is a stable core shareholder of the company with a long-term approach.
 Betclic Everest Group, based in Paris, France, is a European corporation with stakes in online gaming companies based in France.
-The Société des Bains de Mer (SBM), based in Monaco (ISIN: MC0000031187), and the LOV Group, founded by Stéphane Courbit and focused on companies with in-creasing growth and deregulation, have equal shares in Betclic Everest Group SAS.

-The bet-at-home.com management holds 1% of shares, leading to free float of 45.1% in total on reporting date 31 December 2021.

-Product history

-Sportsbook

-Sportsbook is bet-at-home’s core business.
-In 2000, the company launched its first sportsbook offer on www.bet-at-home.com.
-In the fiscal year 2021 (as of December 2021), the betting offer included more than 1,000,000 events for more than 50 different sports and 206,000 live events. bet-at-home was an early mover in their launch of e-Sports as a new sports betting category.

-In 2021, the gross gaming revenue of bet-at-home.com’s sportsbook amounted to €56.6 million.